Demand forecasting overview

-To generate the baseline forecast, a summary of historical transactions is passed to a Microsoft Azure Machine Learning service that is hosted on Azure.
+To generate the baseline forecast, a summary of historical transactions is passed to Microsoft Azure Machine Learning hosted on Azure.
 Because this service isn't shared among users, it can easily be customized to meet industry-specific requirements.
-You can use Finance and Operations to visualize the forecast, adjust the forecast, and view key performance indicators (KPIs) about forecast accuracy.
+You can use Supply Chain Management to visualize the forecast, adjust the forecast, and view key performance indicators (KPIs) about forecast accuracy.

 Key features of demand forecasting

 Here are some of the main features of demand forecasting:

 - Generate a statistical baseline forecast that is based on historical data.

 - Use a dynamic set of forecast dimensions.

 - Visualize demand trends, confidence intervals, and adjustments of the forecast.

 - Authorize the adjusted forecast to be used in planning processes.

 - Remove outliers.